kavia-common/BankApp-179898/kavia-docs/java21-migration-progress.md

     - README.md

 - 04.01 Clean build on Java 21 — Blocked-by-environment
-  - Expected command: ./mvn -q -DskipTests clean package (shim → wrapper) or ./mvnw ...
+  - Exact error: bash: mvn: command not found
-  - Current preview failure: 'mvn: command not found' because preview hardcodes 'mvn' outside project root, bypassing our ./mvn shim.
+  - Cause: Preview hardcodes 'mvn' and invokes it from outside the project root, bypassing the repo's './mvn' shim and './mvnw'.
-  - Environment requirement: JAVA_HOME must point to JDK 21, and preview must call ./mvn or ./mvnw (or ./start).
+  - Note: The repository already includes an mvn shim and mvnw.
+No further preview attempts will be made until preview commands are updated to use ./mvn or ./mvnw (or ./start).
-  - Local/CI helper: ./scripts/run_build_04_01.sh writes ./logs/build-04.01.txt.

 - 05.01 Run and smoke-test — Blocked-by-environment
-  - Expected command: ./start or ./mvnw spring-boot:run -Dspring-boot.run.arguments="--server.port=$PORT --server.address=0.0.0.0".
-  - Blocked because preview currently attempts bare 'mvn'; once preview uses ./mvn (shim) or ./mvnw, run should succeed.
+  - Exact error: bash: mvn: command not found
+  - Cause: Preview start uses bare 'mvn'; it must be updated to use './mvn' (shim) or './mvnw', or './start'.
+  - Note: The repository already includes an mvn shim and mvnw.
+No further preview attempts will be made until preview commands are updated.

 ## Diagnostics

+- Environment failure acknowledgment:
-- Preview hardcodes mvn: The preview appears to invoke 'mvn' from outside the project root, so the local './mvn' shim is not on PATH, resulting in 'bash: mvn: command not found' (exit code 127).
+  - The preview is using a hardcoded 'mvn' command.
+Since it is run from outside the repo root, the local './mvn' shim is not found, producing: bash: mvn: command not found (exit code 127).

 - Local tooling present and correct:
   - mvn shim at repo root: ./mvn (proxies to ./mvnw, with 'sh mvnw' fallback)
   - Maven Wrapper scripts: ./mvnw and ./mvnw.cmd
   - Start helpers: ./start, ./start.sh, ./run.sh, and scripts/start_via_shim.sh
-  - project_manifest.yaml is configured to use './mvn' and fallbacks

 - Required environment actions (outside of repo):
-  1) Run preview commands from repo root, or use './start' as entrypoint.
-  2) Ensure JAVA_HOME is a JDK 21 installation.
-  3) Call './mvn' (shim) or './mvnw' explicitly if the platform does not honor the manifest.

-Once the preview uses './mvn' or './mvnw', steps 04.01 and 05.01 can proceed.
+  - Update preview entry to call './mvn' or './mvnw' (or './start') from the project root, and ensure JAVA_HOME is JDK 21.

+- Next actions:
+  - Per user guidance, no changes will be made to preview/startup now.
+We will resume Steps 04.01 and 05.01 once the preview commands are updated to use the wrapper/shim.